lovemorejokonya/lectures/web-flex-day-19july2021/Module4Week8-ClientSide-Javascript-and-Jquery/README.md

-# W4D2 - Client Side JavaScript & jQuery
+# W8L2 - an intro to Client Side JavaScript & jQuery

 ### Topics